 A national laboratory has the depth and breadth of talent to confront these complex challenges.
 In addition, solving the technical aspects of these problems requires the ability to quickly transform research into usable application software.
-A large, dynamic, and experienced organization such as Computation has the ability to rapidly deliver results, from first concept to hardened software product.
+A large, dynamic, and experienced organization such as Computation can rapidly deliver results, from first concept to hardened software product.

-LLNL has always been known for its pioneering scientific computing.
-Building on that legacy, Computation aims to demonstrate how modeling, simulation, and analysis, enabled by high performance computing, can drive scientific and technological innovation and foster U.S. economic competitiveness.
+Building on a legacy of pioneering scientific computing, Computation aims to demonstrate how modeling, simulation, and analysis, enabled by high performance computing (HPC), can drive scientific and technological innovation and foster U.S. economic competitiveness.
 We know that by pooling our talents and exchanging ideas with our partners we can accomplish even more.

 Working with our partners at other national laboratories and various government agencies, we continue to push the boundaries of scientific and technological progress across a number of domains involving computer hardware, software, models, algorithms, technologies, and applications.